hapytex/any-pat/doc/outline.md

 this however introduces extra syntax: we now have a variable named `n` for example, that is linked

 In this paper, we discuss a few `QuasiQuoter`s that can make functions shorter, or at least the code more self-explaining.
-For example `rangepat` can work with a specified *range* and allows us to define the *FillBuzz* solution as:
+For example `rangepat` can work with a specified *range* and allows us to define the *FizzBuzz* solution as:

 ```
 fizzBuzz :: Int -> String